-- (1) a copy of the operative complaint; - (2) a current copy of the state court docket sheet; - (3) a copy of the operative scheduling order or notice of event due dates, if available; and - (4) a single attachment containing all pleadings, motions, orders, and other relevant filings, organized in chronological order by the state court filing date, and if applicable, consistent with DUCivR 5-2 and 5-3.
+(1) a copy of the operative complaint;

+- (2) a current copy of the state court docket sheet; - (3) a copy of the operative scheduling order or notice of event due dates, if available; and - (4) a single attachment containing all pleadings, motions, orders, and other relevant filings, organized in chronological order by the state court filing date, and if applicable, consistent with DUCivR 5-2 and 5-3.

-(c) Pending State Court Motions.
+1.(c) Pending State Court Motions.

-(1) Disposition of Pending State Court Motions.
-All pending motions and other requests directed to the state court are automatically denied without prejudice on removal.
-Obligation to Refile.
+- (1) Disposition of Pending State Court Motions.
+All pending motions and other requests directed to the state court are automatically denied without prejudice upon removal, and they may be refiled in this court.
+Motions refiled in this court must include citation to all relevant federal law and must be revised as necessary to comply with this court's rules on removal. - (2) Obligation to Refile.
 If a party seeks a decision on a motion that was automatically denied under DUCivR 81-2(c)(1), the party must refile the motion, citing to relevant federal law and state if expedited consideration is requested.
 DUCivR 7-1 governs the motion.

-(d) Scheduling Order After Removal.
+2-(d) Scheduling Order After Removal.

-- (1) Unless stipulated by the parties and ordered by the court, all deadlines contained in the state court scheduling order or notice of event due dates are automatically vacated on removal. - The parties must conduct an Attorney Planning Meeting under Fed.
+- (1) Unless stipulated by the parties and ordered by the court, all deadlines contained in the state court scheduling order or notice of event due dates are automatically vacated on removal. - (1)(2) The parties must conduct an Attorney Planning Meeting under Fed.
 R. Civ.

-P. 26(f) within 14 days after the time to file a motion to remand has expired or the motion has been denied, whichever occurs last. - (3) The plaintiff must file the Attorney Planning Meeting Report within 5 days after the meeting. - (4) At the same time the Attorney Planning Meeting Report is filed, the plaintiff must email a proposed scheduling order in Word format to the assigned judge in the case, or if an order referring the case to a magistrate judge has been entered, to the referred magistrate judge.
+P. 26(f) within 1014 days after the time to file a motion to remand has expired or the motion has been denied, whichever occurs last. - (2)(3) The plaintiff must file the Attorney Planning Meeting Report within 5 days after the meeting. - (3)(4) At the same time the Attorney Planning Meeting Report is filed, the plaintiff must email a proposed scheduling order in Word format to the assigned judge in the case, or if an order referring the case to a magistrate judge has been entered, to the referred magistrate judge.